MANITOBA SECURITY GUARD TRAINING (MSGTP) – 40 HRS225

 Equivalent to 40 hours.
 Unlimited access 24/7 for 90 days.

 $225.00 + applicable tax

-PLEASE NOTE: The cost includes MSGTP course + Manitoba Justice fee of $25, student is responsible to register with eProctor Canada and pay the virtual exam fee of $31.50.
+PLEASE NOTE: The cost includes MSGTP course + Manitoba Justice fee of $25, also includes eProctor Canada virtual exam fee of $31.50.

 This course is accredited by the Manitoba Justice – Private Investigators and Security Guard Program (PISG) Program.
 Please click here for more information.